ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Methods

 We employ the Adam optimiser \cite{kingma2017adam} with an initial learning rate of $\eta = 10^{-3}$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$.
 No learning rate scheduling or early stopping is employed.
 The model typically converges within 500-700 epochs as evidenced by stable EVM loss, though training continues for the full 1,000 epochs to ensure thorough exploration of the parameter space.
 Training time is approximately 120 seconds.

-To evaluate the performance of the proposed deformable matched filter approach, we compare against the conventional matched filter pair, which uses the analytically derived time-reversed filters $\hat{p}[n] = p[-n]$ and $\hat{p_b} [n] = p_b [-n]$, which are optimal for the undistorted channel.
-In the case that the EVM obtained when using the conventional matched filter is superior to that of the deformable filter (i.e. with very little ISI or with high noise/ISI), the NN will yield to the conventional matched filter approach.
+To evaluate the performance of the proposed DMF approach, we compare against the CMF pair, which uses the analytically derived time-reversed filters $\hat{p}[n] = p[-n]$ and $\hat{p_b} [n] = p_b [-n]$, which are optimal for the undistorted channel.
+In the case that the EVM obtained when using the CMF is superior to that of the deformable filter (i.e. with very little ISI or with high noise/ISI), the NN will yield to the CMF approach.
 Hence, the NN is only utilised when it can offer an EVM advantage.

+The current implementation operates as a hardware-in-the-loop system in which signal processing, feature extraction, and neural network inference are performed offline on a host machine (AMD Ryzen~7 7800X3D, 5.053~GHz, 64~GB DDR5).
+The Xilinx Zynq ZCU102 ARM processor subsystem was used solely to interface with the Analog Devices FMC-DAQ3 via the \texttt{libiio} software library, which provides a convenient host-to-FPGA data transfer interface and was employed to expedite development time.
+The system is therefore not designed for real-time operation in its current form, and no such claim is made.
+On the host machine, feature extraction across $S=4$ segments of a 10,000-symbol batch takes approximately 16.82~ms and the network forward pass takes approximately 0.0075~ms, giving a total inference latency of approximately 16.83~ms per adaptation event.

+The path to a fully real-time embedded implementation is straightforward as in a production deployment, all elements of the receiver chain including the matched filter convolution, feature extraction, and neural network inference would be implemented in the programmable logic (PL) of the Zynq FPGA.
+The matched filter is a fixed 192-tap FIR operation well-suited to DSP block implementation in the PL at the full sample rate.
+The neural network forward pass requires two matrix-vector multiplications of modest dimension ($16 \times 256$ and $256 \times 384$) and is similarly amenable to fixed-point PL implementation.
+Filter coefficients would be updated asynchronously by the PL controller whenever a new adaptation event is triggered, with the data plane continuing to filter at the full 1.233~GS/s sample rate between updates.